Beware old household wiring

 For example, in 2010, a man died when he touched old split-metal conduit while installing an aerial in his roof space.

 If your house was built more than 30 years ago, the wiring should be checked.
-Registered electrical contractors and licensed electrical inspectors may be found in your local newspaper or the Yellow Pages.
+Registered electrical contractors and licensed electrical inspectors may be found in your local newspaper or via the internet.